s-xiang/git-meta/README.md

 `-----------, `-----------,
 ```

-Further, any clone of any meta-repo (even a local one) will still reference the
+Any clone of any meta-repo (even a local one) will still reference the same
-same canonical sub-repos.
-Thus, a mono-repo is not truly distributed like
+canonical sub-repos.
+Thus, a mono-repo is not truly distributed like single
+Git repositories.
+We consider this to be acceptable for the following reasons:

-single Git repositories.
-Since mono-repos are designed to facilitate
+- Mono-repos are designed to facilitate source management in large
+  organizations, which generally nominate canonical repositories for
+  integration anyway.
-source management in large organizations, and the individual repos of which
+- The individual repos of which they are composed are still normal,
-they are composed are still normal, distributed, Git repos (e.g., two
+  distributed, Git repos (e.g., two distinct mono-repos may contain sub-repos
-distinct mono-repos may contain sub-repos with the same histories), we consider
+  with the same histories).
-this to be acceptable.

-A full explanation of how we arrived at this model is given in the next
-section.
+- As will be described in the next section on synthetic-meta-refs, workflows
+  involving forked sub-repos have significant drawbacks.
+- One of the main benefits of DVCSs -- the ability to have a first-class
+  development experience without network connectivity to the server -- is still
+  possible, as we explain in the section on "Offline Workflows".

 ### Synthetic-Meta-Refs